Read time 5 minutes

 Google Photos is a service that was developed for the Google+ social networking platform.
-But now is integrated into the Google account.
-It can save images of multiple formats, size up to 16 MB, and 1080p resolution videos.
+But now, it is integrated into the Google account.
+It can save images of multiple formats, sizes up to 16 MB, and 1080p resolution videos.
 It has become the default container for Android users to keep their photos taken on their smartphones.
 As you may be aware, the total space given to a regular Google account is 15 GB for free; so, if the size of photos in the Google Photos app increases, you need to either remove them or take a backup.

 After downloading all the data from Google Photos, there will be a zip file present in the download folder, and you can see all the images in it.

 Google Takeout is a simple utility that accesses all the information in the Google apps and lets you save them on your PC.
 But you can easily deduce that there is no filter option to handle the large-sized data.
-And the only available saving options are ZIP and TGZ formats.
+The only available saving options are ZIP and TGZ formats.
 So, Google Takeout becomes a suitable contender to save Google data only for a small volume of data.

 The majority of Google account users save their data in Google Drive due to its flexibility of support to all the file formats.
 Many users also save their images and videos in Google Drive.
 However, taking the Google Photos backup using the method described above is not feasible for a large volume of data.

 If you are using a business G Suite account, then taking the backup will be no issue for you as you can use the Kernel G Suite Backup tool.
 The tool backup Google Photos, videos, and other data from multiple G Suite accounts under a Super Administrator.
 It also offers a filter option and CSV file support to run the backup process swiftly.